Lago Vista Independent School District

 Lago Vista Independent School District is a school district headquartered in Lago Vista, Texas, in the Austin metropolitan area.

 Darren Webb is the current Superintendent of the district.
 Schools in the Lago Vista Independent School District include Lago Vista Elementary School, Lago Vista Intermediate School, Lago Vista Middle School, and Lago Vista High School.

-The district serves almost of Lago Vista and all of Point Venture, as well as portions of nearby Jonestown.
+The district serves almost all of Lago Vista and all of Point Venture, as well as portions of nearby Jonestown.
 The school district's current UIL Classification is 4A, Division 2.
 In total, the Lago Vista Independent School District serves just under 2,000 students.
 Enrollment is projected to increase to approximately 2,500 students by the 2026 school year as the area's population continues to grow at a rapid pace.
 In recent years, Lago Vista voters have approved a host of ballot propositions aimed at increasing funding for varying district extracurricular opportunities and improving district facilities.